aahsnr/dotfiles/ubuntu-scripts/README.md

 - [ ] Setup nix, home-manager and flake in debian
 - [ ] Setup debian iso using https://github.com/rhino-linux/os
 - [ ] After all these steps, create a btrfs snapshot and move from update-initramfs to dracut.
 Make sure to copy dracut.conf to /etc
+- [ ] Use fractional scaling in hyprland

 #### Hardening Ubuntu
 - [ ] Add kicksecure repo to debian